 Multiple stressors in European water bodies

 Based on the official reporting of EU member states for the Water Framework Directive, the most common two-pressure combination acting on lakes and rivers is diffuse water pollution combined with hydromorphological pressures (Figure 1; Figure 2).
-For example, this might describe a river fragmented by weirs and dams and subject to nutrient pollution from agricultural fertilisers.
-In transitional and coastal environments, the most common stressor combination is diffuse pollution with a group of ‘other’ stressors including overfishing, the impact of alien species and waste disposal (EEA 2012).
+For example, this might describe a river both fragmented by weirs and dams and subject to nutrient pollution from agricultural fertilisers.
+In transitional and coastal environments, the most common stressor combination is diffuse pollution with a group of ‘other’ stressors including overfishing, the impact of alien species and waste disposal (EEA 2012a).

 Nõges et al. (2016) reviewed the quantitative multi-stress research across surface water and groundwater environments, highlighting commonalities and differences between stressor combinations and response patterns in these systems.
-The results show that the most prominent two-stressor combination addressed in scientific research resembles the outcomes of the member states’ reporting: Pollution (mostly by excess nutrients, but also toxins) paired with hydromorphological modification is the best documented stressor-combination in the scientific literature.
+The results show that the most prominent two-stressor combination addressed in scientific research resembles the outcomes of the member states’ reporting: pollution (mostly by excess nutrients, but also toxins) paired with hydromorphological modification is the best documented stressor-combination in the scientific literature.

 Combined impact of multiple stressors: synergistic, additive or antagonistic?